A Survey of On-Policy Distillation for Large Language Models: Background and Unified Math

+where $z_y$ are the teacher's logits and $\tau > 1$ is a temperature parameter.
+Moderate temperatures ($\tau > 1$) expose the teacher's ``dark knowledge'' about inter-class similarities that hard labels hide.
+In the limit $\tau \to \infty$, the distribution approaches uniform and this structure is lost.
+The gradient of the distillation loss with respect to the student's logits $z_i^{\mathcal{S}}$ shows why temperature matters:

-This derivation shows that in the high-temperature limit, classical KD degenerates into minimizing the Mean Squared Error (MSE) between raw logits.
-This forces the student to replicate the teacher's entire logit structure, transferring both primary predictive modes and nuanced sub-optimal probability masses (the dark knowledge) that underpin generalization.
-However, when applied naively to autoregressive LLMs, this formulation assumes the input $x$ (the prefix) is drawn from the target data distribution, entirely ignoring the sequential, compounding nature of language generation.
+In the high-temperature limit ($\tau \to \infty$), a Taylor expansion $\exp(z_i/\tau) \approx 1 + z_i/\tau$ together with the zero-mean assumption $\sum_i z_i^{\mathcal{S}} = \sum_i z_i^{\mathcal{T}} = 0$ reduces the gradient to $\frac{1}{|V|\tau^2}(z_i^{\mathcal{S}} - z_i^{\mathcal{T}})$~\citep{1503.02531}, so classical KD in this regime is equivalent to minimizing the mean squared error between raw logits.
+This encourages the student to replicate the teacher's \emph{entire} logit structure, transferring both primary predictive modes and nuanced sub-optimal probability masses (the ``dark knowledge'').
+The $1/\tau^2$ factor explains why the soft-target term is commonly upweighted by $\tau^2$ relative to the hard-label cross-entropy in the combined KD objective.
+In practice, LLM distillation operates at $\tau = 1$ or low-to-moderate temperatures~\citep{2402.11890} because the large vocabulary ($|V| > 30{,}000$) already produces richly structured non-peak probabilities without explicit softening, and higher temperatures may amplify noise in the teacher's poorly calibrated tail distribution.